wichers/thermostart/README.md

 You may change the values as you need, especially it's a good practice to set unique SECRET_KEY - at least change some characters there :)

+When you're debugging and you want to re-create the database after restart, you need to add FLASK_DEBUG=1 to your environment file.

 After that stay in the root folder and use following commands:
 ```
 # give permissions to your entrypoint.sh file